security-assignments/security-assignments.github.io/_labs/lab_threat_modeling.md

 ## Deliverable:

-Submit a document on canvas with one page for each of the attack trees along with its answers to questions.
+Submit a PDF document on Canvas with one page for each of the attack trees along with its answers to questions.
 If working on a team, form a "group" on Canvas, and make only one submission per team.